http4s/http4s/docs/src/main/tut/testing.md

 check(response, Status.NotFound, None)
 ```

-Finally, let's pass a `Request` for which our service does not handle it:
+Finally, let's pass a `Request` which our service does not handle.

 ```tut:book
 val doesNotMatter: UserRepo[IO] = new UserRepo[IO] {